 Who was given a pat on the back (Lines 34 – 37).

 These lines demonstrate to the listener how the dogs conform to the pigs’ expectations and orders without reluctance, are rewarded for obeying commands, and have been trained to fit the prevailing system.
 They have been stripped of their individuality and are just another wolf in the pack, savagely scratching and clawing at one another to get ahead of their canine brethren.
 Because the dogs are perpetually in turmoil, continuously backstabbing one another to gain an advantage, they live in constant fear that another individual will take their position.
 Therefore, in order to please the authoritarian pigs and retain their posts, the dogs must conform and become perfect, submissive servants.
 This servant mentality, coupled with the mounting pressure of fellow competition, leads them to believe that the only way they can remain ahead of their peers is through indisputable loyalty and obedience towards the superior pigs who are in control of the dogs’ fate.
 A dog will spend his entire working life this way, striving for the respect and appreciation of their superiors.
 However, when he is old, grey, and unable to work, the pigs simply replace him with another.
-Once again, just like the German soldiers in WW1 and WW2, the dogs are disposable in the eyes of the heartless pigs who rule over them.
+Once again, just like the German soldiers in WWI and WWII, the dogs are disposable in the eyes of the heartless pigs who rule over them.

 “Pigs (Three Different Ones)”, written by Roger Waters, describes those who occupy the highest positions of society and possess vast amounts of wealth and power, as pigs.
 Greedy, gluttonous, and cold, the pigs only care about their own well-being and disregard those who are economically inferior to them.
 As Waters depicts the pigs, their lack of emotion is highlighted as he says, “You radiate cold shafts of broken glass/You like the feel of steel” (Lines 21 and 23).
 This use of imagery conveys to the listener how harsh and unfeeling the pigs are.
 They are malevolent individuals who exploit the lower classes in order to remain on top, and do so while maintaining an insincere, sophisticated appearance on the outside.
 Lastly, on the track “Sheep”, mindless followers are compared to sheep, who are famous for devotedly following the herd and the shepherd who leads them.
 In the song, the shepherds (who are also pigs), are powerful religious and political figures who control the sheep, keeping them oblivious to their bleak situation.
 The shepherds prevent the clueless sheep from revolting by manipulating their simple minds and preventing them from thinking critically about the dangers that surround them.
 The sheep have been brainwashed into thinking that their masters are leading them in the right direction, but the shepherds are simply using the sheep for their own benefit.
 This relation between the shepherd-like pigs and the sheep is exemplified by Waters’ lyrics:

 Through pastures green He leadeth me the silent waters by